How to Safely Clip Chicken Wings: Wing Clipping 101

 Do you have well-behaved birds that stay behind their decorative fences?
-Do you have your birds enclosed like Fort Knox?
-Do you’re birds have the luxury of wandering wherever they please?
+Do you have your birds enclosed, like Fort Knox?
+Do your birds have the luxury of wandering wherever they please?
 If you said yes to any of these questions, I’ll see you next week.
-Today’s post is for those of us that have naughty birds who are constantly trying to fly the coop… literally.

 I have a 4′ fence that suggests to my birds that they stay in the back part of the property, but a few prefer to wander into the front or even to the neighbor’s house.
-The neighbors have the best bird seed (or so the chickens tell me).
+The neighbors have the best bird seed, or so the chickens tell me.
 When the girls get a little overzealous, the troublemakers get their wings clipped.

 How to Clip a Chicken’s Wing